-We are also required to conclude on whether the Director of Finance and IT's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-We performed our work in accordance with Practice Note 10: Audit of financial statement and regularity of public sector bodies in the United Kingdom, and Supplementary Guidance Note 01, issued by the National Audit Office in September 2021.
+We are also required to conclude on whether the Interim Director of Finance use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+We performed our work in accordance with Practice Note 10: Audit of financial statement and regularity of public sector bodies in the United Kingdom, and Supplementary Guidance Note 01, issued by the National Audit Office in November 2024.